 Rencontre East Vacation Homes works intimately with their guests, offering a variety of tailored excursions including ‘off the grid’ tours and seafood beach ‘boil-ups’.
 If you are a self-directed traveler, they are equally happy to point you in the right direction.

-Our stay at the Chart House, their lovingly restored heritage home overlooking a nestled bay, appropriately called, Little Harbour was nothing short of heaven.
-Situated waterside with an extended wharf jutting out into the bay and surrounded by green hills, fishing stages and sheds.
-This was a real slice of what authentic Newfoundland is all about.
-Kayaks are also on site to hop in and paddle your way out the bay.
+Our stay at the Chart House, their lovingly restored heritage home overlooking a nestled bay, appropriately called Little Harbour, was nothing short of heaven.
+Situated waterside with an extended wharf jutting out into the bay and surrounded by green hills, fishing stages, and sheds, this stay gives you a real slice of what authentic Newfoundland life is all about.

-Footnote: for those travelers who can’t truly go ‘off the grid’, no worries, your stay here comes with cable television and wi-fi/internet connection.
+Note For those travelers unable to truly go ‘off the grid’, no worries, your stay here comes with cable television and wi-fi/internet connection.
+Kayaks are also on hand for you to hop in and paddle your way out the bay.